 Check for parking and facilities

 You scouted a site and it’s everything you hoped it would be.
 Now look around.
 Is there somewhere nearby you can park your production vehicles?
 Where will your crew park?
-While our office can assist with on-street parking for essential production vehicles (production trucks and basecamp vehicles), you’ll need to make separate arrangements for crew vehicles.
+While the City of Ottawa facilitates on-street parking for essential production vehicles (production trucks and basecamp vehicles), you’ll need to make separate arrangements for crew vehicles.
 When filming downtown, you shouldn’t have any issues finding parking for crew as there are several public parking lots available.
 When filming in a residential area, look to see if there is a church, community centre, grocery store or school nearby.
 Depending on when you’re shooting, these types of buildings may allow you to park vehicles in their lots (usually at your cost), especially if it’s outside of business or school hours.
 Make sure you book parking well in advance and that production has planned for any fees.
 Finally, check to see if there are any facilities around that you can use/rent as a lunchroom and holding area (make sure it has a washroom!).

 Take pictures and notes